mvermaes/centos-vmware-tools/README.md

 ```

 #### Install VMware Tools
-Both --force-install and --default are required to accept all default options, as we have already installed open-vm-tools.
+Both --force-install and --default are required to avoid prompting, as we have already installed open-vm-tools.
 See https://kb.vmware.com/kb/2126368 for more details:
 ```
 sudo /tmp/vmware-archive/vmware-tools-distrib/vmware-install.pl --force-install --default
 ```